Box Truck Liftgate Guide (2025 Buyer’s Guide, Costs & Types)

-Spec the wrong one box truck lift gate, and suddenly your $60,000 box truck is sidelined, drivers are pissed, and every stop takes twice as long.
+Spec the wrong lift gate, and suddenly your $60,000 truck is sidelined, drivers are pissed, and every stop takes twice as long.

-I’ve seen fleets burn out operators and eat through budgets just because they treated a lift gate like an afterthought.
+I’ve seen fleets burn out operators and eat through budgets because they treated lift gates like an afterthought.

 Plain English: a liftgate is a hydraulic or electric platform on the back of a box truck (straight truck).
 It raises and lowers cargo so operators don’t break their backs.